Yuuso/SpehsEngine/README.txt

 ### Core
 Minimal, generic functionality that can be useful in various projects.
+Some libraries come with an additional Visual Studio project file that has the -ARM suffix.
+They need the **Visual Studio For Linux Development** extension to work.

 ### Rendering
 Window management, opengl based text and polygon rendering.